-Professor Sarah Elizabeth Curtis
+Professor Sarah Curtis

-|Professor of Department of Geography|
+|Emeritus Professor in the Department of Geography|

 |Principal Investigator in the Tipping Points Research Project||234||+44 (0) 191 33 41830|

-|Fellow of Wolfson Research Institute for Health and Wellbeing||+44 (0) 191 33 41830|
+|Fellow of the Wolfson Research Institute for Health and Wellbeing||+44 (0) 191 33 41830|

 Professor Sarah Curtis is Professor Emerita at Durham University.
 She is an internationally recognised specialist in the geography of health and wellbeing.
 Her scholarship explores how and why places matter for human health.
 Her work concentrates on socio-geographical conditions and processes that are associated with inequalities in health and wellbeing, and risks for physical and mental health, in different contexts,.

 As well as contributing to theoretical development of health geography, her work has strong applied and international aspects.
 Her research has informed and contributed to health policy development and evaluation of health services in the UK, France, Russia, Poland, Canada and the USA.